 We ask that all students complete all course and clerkship evaluations as part of their professional responsibility for improving the medical school.
 The information from the evaluations is a critical component in reviewing and revising the courses and clerkships each year.
 The data provided is used to make recommendations both by and to the Course Directors.
-In 2011-2012 students who do not complete evaluations will be designated as non-respondents and will be contacted one time once their name is added to the list to inform them they have not complied with the expected professional obligation.

 What do you do with the aggregated course/clerkship evaluation data?